Sledmine/forge/README.md

 HForge is a project that aims to add Forge-like system from posterior sequels of the game to any Halo Custom Edition map, currently the project is only compatible with Forge Island map project.

 ### How was it created?
-This project was made with Chimera Lua Scripting on the client side and SAPP Lua Scripting on the server side allowing us to share data via rcon messages and intercept any message to execute client or server side actions.
+This project was made with Chimera Lua Scripting on the client side and SAPP Lua Scripting on the server side, allowing us to share data via rcon messages and intercept any message to execute client side or server side actions.

-HForge implements LuaBlam giving easy memory access and ensuring API compatibility with SAPP plus other libraries implemented to give the best experience as possible.
+HForge implements LuaBlam giving easy memory access and ensuring API compatibility with SAPP, plus other implemented libraries to give the best possible experience.

-Using semi-REST architecture as the base of this project we are able to keep performance, data persistence and functionality along all the entire development.
+Using semi-REST architecture as the base of this project we are able to keep performance, data persistence and functionality along all the entire development, every request for update, deletion and creation is proccessed just once, only when needed in a single rcon message with specific properties.

 It reimplements some concepts from modern app libraries like the store from react-redux, giving behavior and operability to the project.